-- Put the chopped dark chocolate in one medium size bowl and the chopped white chocolate in another.
+- Put the chopped dark chocolate in one medium-sized bowl and the chopped white chocolate in another.

-- Add the corn syrup and water to a medium saucepan and cook over medium-high heat just until the mixture boils.
+- Add the corn syrup and water to a medium saucepan and cook over medium-high heat just until the mixture begins to boil.
 Remove from the heat and add the powdered sugar, one cup at a time, beating with a wire whisk to combine after each cup is added.
 Add the vanilla and whisk until completely smooth.

 - Pour half the syrup over the dark chocolate and the other half over the white chocolate.
 Let sit for about 5 minutes and then stir the fondants until smooth.
 If the chocolate won't completely melt, put the bowl in the microwave at half power for 15-20 seconds. *This is a good consistency for outlining designs and adding piped decoration.
 See note below.

 - Thin the fondants by adding hot water, one teaspoon at a time to the fondants until they reach the desired consistency.
 To color the white chocolate fondant, use Gel Food Coloring.

 - After decorating the cookies, let them sit until the fondants have hardened.
 Then store the cookies in an airtight container, layers separated with parchment paper, for up to 10 days.